Nickel(II) carbonate

+Preparation

+The hexahydrate NiCO3•6H2O is claimed to form upon electrolysis of nickel metal under an atmosphere of carbon dioxide.
+Green and yellow forms of anhydrous NiCO3 form when aqueous nickel chloride solutions are heated under high pressures of carbon dioxide.

 Structure and reactions

 NiCO3 adopts a structure like calcite, consisting of nickel in an octahedral coordination geometry.
+A pentahydrate has also been characterized by X-ray crystallography.
+Also known as the mineral hellyerite, the solid consists of [Ni2(CO3)2(H2O)8] subunits with an extra water of hydration.

 Nickel carbonates are hydrolyzed upon contact with aqueous acids to give solutions containing the ion [Ni(H2O)6]2+, liberating water and carbon dioxide in the process.
-Calcining (heating to drive off CO2 and water) of these carbonates gives nickel oxide:
+Calcining (heating to drive off CO2 and water) of these carbonates gives nickel(II) oxide: